jeanpaulsio/notes/general/pragmatic_programmer/chapter_02.md

 ---

+## Tip 14: There are no final decisions

 * problem: critical decisions aren't easily reversable
 * imagine switching a codebase to use Mongo after having tens of thousands of records in a Postgres db
 * HOWEVER - if you REALLY abstracted the idea of a "database" out - you should have the flexibility to make that change, should you need to